In this class, students will learn to:

 2. Understand that writing is a recursive process and develop an effective writing process.

-Class attendance is strictly required.
-Students who miss class should email Prof. Pinsker and explain –whether or not they expect to get officially excused.
-No absence will be excused without both a reasonable explanation (illness, family emergency, important outside obligation, etc.) and a few lines of thoughtful comments about the assigned reading for the missed class.
-In other words, to be excused from class attendance, you must still demonstrate that you have actually done the reading.
-There is never any need to obtain a written “excuse” from someone else (parent, nurse, coach, etc.).
-However, not all requests to be excused will be honored.
-It just depends on the rationale.
+Class attendance and participation are both required.
+Students who miss class should email an explanation shortly afterward as well as provide comments about the assigned readings for that day.
+Those who attend class but do not participate should also feel encouraged to email their comments afterward.
+Such post-class commentary can still help your participation evaluation by demonstrating engagement with the material.
+There is never any need to obtain a formal excuse from someone else (parent, nurse, coach, etc.).
+However, not all requests for excuses will be honored, so if you know in advance about such absences (such as for extracurricular conflicts), then you should ask in advance by email.
 More than two unexcused absences will result in a reduction in participation grades.
-Repeated unexcused absences can result in course failure.
+Repeated unexcused absences can also result in course failure.
 The same holds true for repeated lateness.
-One or two “late” entries to class will be excused, but students who show up late for class more than twice will find that showing up late counts as an unexcused absence.
+One or two “late” entries to class will be automatically excused, but students who show up late for class more than twice will find that showing up late typically counts as an unexcused absence.

 No personal electronic devices such as phones, tablets or laptops can be used in this class except in rare cases with special permission in advance from Prof. Pinsker.